r1cksec/cheatsheets/theorie/azure-methodology.md

 ## Active Directory Federation Services
 Using the Active Directory Federation Services (ADFS) Azure AD is set as a trusted agent for federation and allows to login with on-premise credentials.

+## Azure AD Directory
+Each tenant has a dedicated Directory, which is used to perform identity and access managment functions.

+# OpenID Connect token types

+## Access Tokens
+Used in combination of user, client, and resource.
+Cannot be revoked until expiry (1 hour default).

+## ID Tokens
+Used in combination of user and client.
+Contains information about the user.

+## Refresh Tokens
+Used in combination of user and client.
+Used to get new access and ID tokens.
+Cannot be revoked until expiry (default 90 days of inactivity).

 # Microsoft MFA verification options
 ```